intersim/run-lines/to-do.md

 # To Do:
+* fix bad data
 * highlighting the right line while user is speaking
 * buttons in footer to go to prev/next scene
 * improve design/UI
 * update README
-* fix bad data
 * add "report a bug" feature
 * REFACTOR
 * use sessionStorage (or maybe local storage) to save user's spot
-* use Web Audio API instead of Speech Recognition API for listening functionality?`
+* use Web Audio API instead of Speech Recognition API for listening functionality?
 * capitalize Macbeth
 * dynos on Heroku?
+* remove redux logger on production version

 ## Bad Data:
 ### When parsing plays: